layer-3/docs/docs/legacy/faq.md

 **❓ Is** [**Yellow.com**](http://yellow.com) **currently running as a CEX, or has L3(Yellow Network) been implemented?**

-[Yellow.com](http://yellow.com) is running OpenDAX™ V3; it uses our liquidity network v1 called XLN.
+[Yellow.com](http://yellow.com) is running NeoDAX™ V3; it uses our liquidity network v1 called XLN.
 The V4 update is expected in June-July of 2022.

 **❓ When I use** [**Yellow.com**](http://yellow.com) **to deposit ETH, an ETH address is generated on the deposit page.
 If I deposit ETH to this address, what will happen later?
 When will the deposit amount appear on the assets page?**